-The Heart of the Mullet Run | Coastal Angler & The Angler Magazine
+The Heart of the Mullet Run - Coastal Angler & The Angler Magazine

-No one knows how last month’s hurricane will affect the fishing, but nature has a way of righting itself.
+No one knows how the recent hurricanes will affect the fishing, but nature has a way of righting itself.
 Fish will go on doing what they’ve always done, and what that means is the mullet are running on Florida’s east coast.

 Black and silver mullet of all sizes have pushed out of the estuaries, and they are migrating south along the beaches in pods toward their final destination offshore of south Florida, where they will school up to spawn.
 Many of them will not make it.
 This is why the mullet run is one of the best times of year to be an angler.